BOATING in the EASTERN ADRIATIC SEA, CROATIA/MONTENEGRO

 Nautical guide/ harbour atlas:

 "Kroatien 888 Häfen und Buchten", in German, by K-H.Beständig.
 The most detailed and easy to use almanac.
-Available in English (but maybe not the latest revision) from Imray as "Croatia 777 Harbours and Anchorages" Croatia, Slovenia, Montenegro.
+English version (but not always the latest revision) from Imray as "Croatia 777 Harbours and Anchorages" Croatia, Slovenia, Montenegro.

-Fields of buoys - Google map (regular updates, also for Google Earth integration; by the same author)
+Fields of buoys - map download (e.g. for Google Earth), Blog Anchorages Map (by the author)

 The site of the Ministry also has (limited) information about anchorages and marinas